-One afternoon while relaxing on the boat it starts to gently rock as Peta makes a mad rush on the deck and grabs a packet of chocolate chip biscuits, dropping most of them in her haste.
+One afternoon while relaxing on the deck the klotok starts rocking as Peta makes a mad rush on the deck and grabs a packet of chocolate chip biscuits, dropping most of them in her haste.
 Back on the jetty, Peta and Petra greedily lick the empty packet of crumbs.
 Later in the afternoon, we are ecstatic when Peta makes a nest in a tree across from our boat.
 The next couple of nights they cheekily watch over us.

 During a storm, an orangutan called Siswe picks ferns, leaves and branches and arranges them on her head like an umbrella.
 Her eyes are full of laughter as we get drenched.
 She loves the attention of photographers and plonks herself right in front of us.
 She is often seen lying around on the jetty with her legs waving in the air.
 From grooming herself to eating a banana, everything Siswe does is done in a theatrical way.
 Siswe is the only female orangutan at camp with no baby.
 An infection which nearly killed her a few years ago made her infertile.
 Born in 1978, she was the first baby born to a rehabilitated orangutan at Camp Leakey.
 Her mum Siswoyo was kept in a tiny cage and barely able to walk when she was brought to Camp Leakey in 1975.